colbyj/bride-of-frankensystem/docs/getting_started/installation.rst

 2. **Install the framework:** ``pip install bride-of-frankensystem``
 3. **Test it:** run ``BOFS`` — you should see a help message.

 That's the whole installation.
-The rest of this page walks through virtual-environment setup in detail.
+If terms like ``pip`` or "virtual environment" are new to you, skip the short version — Steps 1 and 2 below walk through the same process and explain each command as it appears.
 Once BOFS is installed, :doc:`initialize_project` covers creating and running your first project.

 BOFS runs on Windows, Mac, and Linux.